BrandonCorey/JS_130_Notes/asynchonous.md

 ### Explanation ###
 **In both examples**
 - The for loop finishes exeuction before a single function is executed by `setTimeout`
-- A closure is being formed with `sec` and the callback definition within `setTimeout`
+- A closure is formed with `sec` and the callback definition within `setTimeout`

 **Differences**
 - In the first example, we use `let` to declar variables.
 These are block scoped.
 As a result, on each itertion, a new `sec` variable is declared